tweedge/tor-uptime-monitor/README.md

 * `PRINT_TOR_MESSAGES` configures what messages you want to see from Tor.
 Currently this has one option: `bootstrap_only` (which is the default) will only print bootstrapping messages so you can see if Tor comes up.
 Setting this to anything else will print all messages from Tor.
 * `RESTART_AFTER_X_FAILURES` configures how many consecutive failures to tolerate before exiting this script, which if you've set the Docker restart policy to "always," prompts creation of a new container (default: 5)
 * `UPTIME_REPORT_RESPONSE_CODE_UNDER` configures when to show a warning in the logs if a the uptime reporting URL gave an unexpectedly high response code (default: 300 - i.e. any sub-300 response code is OK and won't show a warning)

+### Automatic Updates

+As privacy software (Tor) may receive security-sensitive updates more than other software, this package is automatically rebuilt weekly, ensuring dependencies are kept up to date.
+A short test is performed to ensure the new version is able to access my site over Tor, and if the test passes with no errors, the package is automatically published.

+While my Tor site is not anonymous, this may be important to you depending on what Tor sites you run or are monitoring.